The Ancient Western Classical Arts

 Several frescoes have survived at Knossos and Santorini, both in present-day Greece.
 These sites were unearthed, and the frescos were restored.

 From these frescos, we also learn about the artists of this time.
-The famous Bull-leaping fresco has a depiction of people of different sexes.
-The men have reddish-brown skin and the women white.
+The famous bull-leaping fresco depicts people of different sexes.
+The men have reddish-brown skin, and the women white.

 Jewelry

 Metal vessels have been found from the Minoan period of time.
-Metal vessels have been found made of some precious metals such as gold.
+Metal vessels made of some precious metals such as gold have been found.
 Some unearthed bronze vessels include cauldrons, pans, hydrants, bowls, pictures, basins, cups, vitals, and other artifacts.
 This shows the sophistication that the Minoans had for these things in their homes.

 Famous Parthenon temple on the Acropolis in Athens Greece